HomeVantage Home Inspection Services

 Mold Inspection Services

 Mold in the home can cause respiratory issues and other health problems for you and your family.
 Molds produce allergens (substances that can cause allergic reactions), irritants, and in some cases, potentially toxic substances (mycotoxins).
 Mold can develop in areas of the home that are out of sight or hidden within the walls or ceiling.
-Common sites for indoor mold growth include bathrooms, basements, and areas around windows and sinks.
+Common sites for indoor mold growth include bathrooms, basements, attics, and areas around windows and sinks.
 A mold inspection can detect if mold is present and identify the type of mold through laboratory testing to determine if remediation is required.

 Tools We Use